alexanderpulido/employee-database/README.md

 # employee-database
 An employee database to keep track of employee information.
+Run binary file with -f followed by the name of the .db file, then:

+-n to create database file if it doesn't exist already

-Run binary file with -a to add an employee to the database.
+-a to add an employee to the database.

 -d to delete an employee

 -u to update an employee info

--f for filename of database file

--n to create database file if it doesn't exist already
+-l to list the employees in the database